Chain Chomp: Appearances

-Chain Chomp appears as both an enemy and as a weapon Bowser can wield in battle as an ally.
-They also appear in multiple entries of the Paper Mario series, including Paper Mario: Color Splash.
+In Super Mario RPG, Chain Chomp appears as both an enemy and as a weapon Bowser can wield in battle as an ally.
+In the 2023 remake, Bowser can use a golden Chain Chomp after the rematch against Punchinello.
+They also appear in multiple entries of the Paper Mario series, including Paper Mario: Color Splash, with a Chain Chomp named Princess.
 The ability to pet Chain Chomps in Paper Mario: The Origami King was shared by Nintendo on Twitter and covered by multiple websites, including Jenni Lada of Siliconera and Robert N. Adams of Game Revolution.
 Lada and Adams both stated that the announcement came due to the recent popularization of being able to pet dogs in games, particularly through a Twitter account that answers whether a dog can be pet or not.
-Although lacking partners in the final game, a trailer at E3 2010 indicated that Mario would have a chain chomp join him in an early version of Paper Mario: Sticker Star.
+Although lacking partners in the final game, a trailer at E3 2010 indicated that Mario would have a Chain Chomp join him in an early version of Paper Mario: Sticker Star.

+In addition to the Paper Mario series, Chain Chomps appears in the Mario & Luigi series.
+In Mario & Luigi: Partners in Time, Chain Chomp appears as a Bros. item.
+In Mario & Luigi: Paper Jam, Chain Chomp and its paper counterpart appears as enemies in Neo Bowser Castle, with them holded by a Shy Guy; if the Shy Guy is defeated, the Chain Chomps runs away, and they may chase a Paper Fuzzy.
+In the respective 2017 and 2019 remakes of Mario & Luigi: Superstar Saga and Mario & Luigi: Bowser's Inside Story, Chain Chomp is a recruitable ally in the side modes Minion Quest: The Search for Bowser and Bowser Jr.'s Journey respectively.
+The original version of the former also featured a robotic Chain Chomp known as Mecha-Chomp.
+This variant was replaced by Mechakoopas in the remake.